Urinary Stones in Bulldogs and French Bulldogs

 - ANTI-INFLAMMATORY: Anti-inflammatories such as NSAIDs

-BULLDOG THERAPEUTIC SUPPLEMENTS:
+BULLDOG THERAPEUTIC URINARY SUPPLEMENTS TREATMENT:

 PAIN RELIEF: like Dr. Kraemer’s